Explain Form 2439: When Undistributed Long-Term Capital Gains Are Good News for ShareholdersPublished:

 But what if it’s not you’re just a shareholder and a company actually held assets and conducted the sale?
 Moreover, what if the investment strategy requires retention of capital gains?

-In short, the fund company pays the long-term capital gains taxes – and you get Form 2439, which gives you a bit of a tax credit.
+In short, the fund company pays the long-term capital gains taxes – and you get the 2439 form, which gives you a bit of a tax credit.

 It’s not common, but in the game of capital gains distribution, there may be undistributed capital gain information that a taxpayer needs to report on their returns, even if they haven’t seen a dollar of the long-term gain.